 To further adorn the shrine, the St. John Paul II Society has commissioned an iconographer to depict scenes from the Sainted Holy Father’s life, particularly the events surrounding the assassination attempt, and of saints related to Europe’s struggle with totalitarianism such as Edith Stein and Maximilian Kolbe.

-We invite you to join us for Mass on October 12th, the vigil of the 100th Anniversary of the Miracle of the Sun.
-Relics of St. Jacinta Marto and St. John Paul II will be presented for veneration.
+On October 12th, 2017, the vigil of the 100th Anniversary of the Miracle of the Sun, relics of St. Jacinta Marto and St. John Paul II were presented for veneration at the shrine.
 Msgr.
-Slawomir Oder, postulator of St. John Paul II’s cause for canonization, will preach.
-Click here to learn more.
+Slawomir Oder, postulator of St. John Paul II’s cause for canonization, preached the homily and His Excellency, The Most Reverend Bernardito Auza celebrated Mass.
+Afterward the relic of St. Jacinta was permanently installed beside the relic of St. John Paul II at the shrine is available for public veneration.